Saturday, May 30, 2020

 Sanctification or holiness is not a unique event, but the way we gradually grow toward wholeness.
 It refers to the progressive influence of the Holy Spirit.
 God wins us back, pressing forward into the surrounding territories of the self, by influencing various sector of our feeling, thought, will, and even unconscious life.
 Catholicism has an important advantage over Protestants at this point.
 True saints prove their discipleship by not severing themselves from the world, but by the special intensity and concentration of spirit with which they give expression to their unity with God in outpouring of loving service to others.
 Perfect love of God becomes desire to share the lot of others.
 Protestants have for too long created biblical and theological knowledge that has little importance from the standpoint of holiness.

 John Wesley had his Pentecost experience in 1738 at a meeting in London on Aldersgate Street.
 During the religious meeting, while the leader was reading Martin Luther's Preface to the Epistle to the Romans, John Wesley suddenly, in his words, "felt my heart strangely warmed."
-The Holy Spirit flooded his soul and his ministry gained a new direction.
+The Holy Spirit flooded his soul, and his ministry gained a new direction.
 As the wind, the Holy Spirit brings the breath of life to us.
 Do you feel that breath of life every day?

 The Spirit of God has an ecstatic character.
 Yet, this statement does contain the idea of irrational states of intoxication.
 Ecstasy can mean that people, while outside themselves, are supremely with themselves.
 Every living thing lives outside itself, that is, in and by the world around it.
 The Spirit gives life by lifting us above ourselves.
 Spiritual experiences like artistic inspiration, or sudden insights through illumination have the same character.
 Such experiences give an inner freedom.
 Despite our disillusion, we constantly open ourselves to what is around us, to the world.
 Our faith in God lifts us above ourselves inasmuch as God is powerfully present to us as the light of our final future and assures us at the same time of our own eternal salvation.
 We are linked with others in the fellowship of believers whose common setting is faith in the one Lord.
 The ecstatic integration of this fellowship by the Spirit into the common praise of God can mediate the sense of an initial removing of alienation between this and that individual and therefore also of the antagonism between the individual and society.

 Could we not use a higher level of imagination and thrusting out into fresh creative and innovative realms?
 What greater time than this for the achievement of “souls on fire,” not the fire which is merely of this world, or the pseudo firs of human concoction or construction, nor the fires enflamed by demonic or evil forces, but rather the fire which is the illumination, contagion, warmth, and power of the Holy Spirit of God!
 It may not be an error at all that causes the apostle to use alcohol and drunkenness in comparison with the operation of the Spirit: “Be not drunk with win but be filled with the Spirit.”
-William James wrote: “Sobriety diminishes, discriminates, and says no; drunkenness expands, unites, and says yes.”[5]
+William James wrote: “Sobriety diminishes, discriminates, and says no; drunkenness expands, unites, and says yes.”[12]
 I am not suggesting literal drunkenness, of course.
 I have had a father like that; I know what it can do to destroy a family.
-However, I do think that we often an overly sober experience of the Christian faith and life.
+However, I do think that we often have an overly sober experience of the Christian faith and life.
 We all too rarely allow our minds, hearts, and lives to receive the expanded vision of new life that the Spirit wants to give.

 The Spirit can work in you with a soft but insistent voice, telling you that your life is empty and meaningless, but that there are chances of a new life waiting before the door of your inner self to fill its void and to conquer its dullness.
 The Spirit can work in you, awakening the desire to strive towards the sublime against the profanity of the average day.
 The Spirit can give you the courage that says “Yes” to life despite the destructiveness you have experienced around you and within you.
 The Spirit can reveal to you that you have hurt somebody deeply, but it can also give you the right word that reunites him with you.
 The Spirit can make you love, with the divine love, someone you profoundly dislike or in whom you have no interest.
 The Spirit can conquer your sloth towards what you know is the aim of your life, and it can transform your moods of aggression and depression into stability and serenity.
 The Spirit can liberate you from hidden enmity against those whom you love and from open vengefulness against those by whom you feel violated.
 The Spirit can give you the strength to throw off false anxieties and to take upon yourself the anxiety that belongs to life itself.
 The Spirit can awaken you to sudden insight into the way you must take your world, and it can open your eyes to a view of it that makes everything new.
 The Spirit can give you joy amid ordinary routine as well as in the depth of sorrow.
 The Spirit can create warmth in the coldness you feel within you and around you, and it can give you wisdom and strength where your human love towards a loved one has failed.
 The Spirit can throw you into a hell of despair about yourself and then give you the certainty that life has accepted you just when you felt totally rejected and when you rejected yourself totally.[13]